JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo aptitude install ntp

-While you don’t need to adjust anything for daily use, the `ntpd` options can be edited here:
+While you don’t need to adjust anything for daily use, the `ntpd` options can be edited here if needed:

     sudo nano /etc/ntp.conf

-When that is done, your server’s time synchronization & related time zone settings should be all set.
+When that is done, your server’s ntp time server synchronization & related time zone settings should be all set.

 ### Edit the ‘sources.list’ to enable partner package updates.